vert-x/vert-x.github.io/docs_md/core_manual_java.md

  `listen(...)` on it and join the Multicast group.

-This way you will be able to received `DatagramPackets` that was send the address and port on which the `DatagramSocket`

-listens and also to those send to the Multicast group.
+This way you will be able to receive `DatagramPackets` that were sent to the address and port on which the `DatagramSocket` listens and also to those sent to the Multicast group.

 Beside this you also want to set a Handler which will be called for each received DatagramPacket.